 I am a member of two study groups that keep me challenged and excited about what’s new in my field.

 If you have further questions after reviewing this site please feel free to contact me.
-I’ll be happy to chat with you briefly by phone.
+I’ll be happy to chat with you by phone: 604 724 4255.